Under the Biodiversity Conservation Act 2016, low to moderate risk activities can be carried out in accordance with an enforceable code of practice.

 Camp managers should prepare a camp management plan in consultation with affected communities for all flying-fox camp management actions.
 A Flying-fox Camp Management Template (DOC 6.3MB) is available.

 Some high impact and high-risk actions under the Code will require the development of a camp management plan.
 Under Part 2 of the Code, Section 6(10)(c) states that 'a camp management plan is to specify the procedures for obtaining the endorsement of the Environment Agency Head under this Code'.
-Camp managers should submit their camp management plan in writing to the nearest Department of Planning, Industry and Environment regional office for endorsement and allow a minimum of 15 working days for the Environment Agency Head to respond.
+Camp managers should submit their camp management plan in writing to the nearest Department of Planning and Environment regional office for endorsement and allow a minimum of 15 working days for the Environment Agency Head to respond.